-Beginning five years after the bill takes effect, the Michigan Board of Dentistry would have to add to the Board two dental therapists who have paid all applicable fees, bringing the number of voting members to 21.
-Currently, the 19 members include eight dentists, two dentists with advanced training, four dental hygienists, two dental assistants, and three public members.
-Each dental therapist would have an equal vote on all matters before the board, except those that apply only to dentists.
+Beginning five years after the bill takes effect, the Michigan Board of Dentistry must add to the Board one dental therapist who has paid all applicable fees, bringing the number of voting members to 21.
+The dental therapist will have an equal vote on all matters before the board, except those that apply only to dentists.
+The bill also raises the number of dentists on the Board to nine when it takes effect.
+Previously, the Board consisted of 19 members, which included eight dentists, two dentists with advanced training, four dental hygienists, two dental assistants, and three public members.